repos-SO-UdeA/lab3/talleres/ejercicios_resueltos/README.md

 **answer**:

-5. Write a program that prompts the user to enter three sets of five double numbers each.
+5. (**This exercise is not solved, it's employed to to understand the execise 6**) Write a program that prompts the user to enter three sets of five double numbers each.
 (You may assume the user responds correctly and doesn’t enter non-numeric data.)
 The program should accomplish all of the following:
    1. Store the information in a 3×5 array.